Isaac-Harper/mweet/README.md

 Click on your own tag in the sidebar/footer to open your settings where you can change your display name and tag.

-The app is responsive and adjusts to be usable on any screen size
+The app is responsive and adjusts to be usable on any screen size with the sidebar and followList adjusting their shape.